cloudfoundry/docs-dev-guide/deploy-apps/troubleshoot-app-health.html.md

 * Verify that components within Cloud Foundry can communicate with each other.
 Cloud networking issues can cause problems like this.

 ## <a id='info'></a>Gathering Diagnostic Information ##

+Gather the diagnostic information that shows the symptoms of the problem you are troubleshooting, and also "baseline" information for context.

 ### <a id='env'></a>Examining Environment Variables ###